Skip to main content

 You have 2 years to pay back a UC advance.

-Write a message like this in your UC journal:
+Leave a message like this on your online UC account:

 You could also call the universal credit helpline on 0800 328 5644